metosin/reitit/doc/advanced/composing_routers.md

 ; :conflicts #object[...]}
 ```

-A helper to create a new router with extra routes:
+Let's add a helper function to create a new router with extra routes:

 ```clj
 (defn add-routes [router routes]